 - a.
-The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the council to undertake the work of the Proper Officer when the Proper Officer is absent. - b.
-The Proper Officer shall put in place arrangements to: - at least three clear days before a meeting of the council, a committee and a sub-committee serve on councillors a summons, by email, confirming the time, place and the agenda provided any such email contains the electronic signature and title of the Proper Officer; - ii. convene a meeting of full council for the election of a new Mayor of the Council, occasioned by a casual vacancy in their office; - iii. facilitate inspection of the minute book by local government electors; - iv. retain acceptance of office forms from councillors; - v. retain a copy of every councillor's register of interests; - vi. prepare and make available all agendas and minutes in line with the provisions of these Standing Orders. - vii.
-To act as the exempting officer and respond to requests made under the Freedom of Information Act 2000 and Data Protection Act 2018, in accordance with and subject to the council's policies and procedures relating to the same;
+The Proper Officer shall be either (i) the Clerk or (ii) other staff member(s) nominated by the Council to undertake the work of the Proper Officer when the Proper Officer is absent. - b.
+The Proper Officer shall put in place arrangements to: - at least three clear days before a meeting of the Council, a committee and a sub-committee serve on Councillors a summons, by email, confirming the time, place and the agenda provided any such email contains the electronic signature and title of the Proper Officer; - ii. provide, in a conspicuous place, public notice of the time, place and agenda (provided that the public notice with agenda

-- viii. receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - ix. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form; - x. arrange for legal deeds to be executed; (See also standing order 21 below.) - xi. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations; - xii. refer a planning application received by the council to the Mayor or the Chairman of the Planning Committee within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the council or Planning Committee; - xiii. manage access to information about the council via the publication scheme; and - xiv. retain custody of the seal of the council (if any) which shall not be used without a resolution to that effect; (See also standing order 21 below.) - xv. receive and retain copies of byelaws made by other local authorities.
+- of an extraordinary meeting of the Council convened by Councillors is signed by them); - iii. convene a meeting of full Council for the election of a new Mayor of the Council, occasioned by a casual vacancy in their office; - iv. facilitate inspection of the minute book by local government electors; - v. retain acceptance of office forms from Councillors. - vi. retain a copy of every Councillor's register of interests. - vii. prepare and make available all agendas and minutes in line with the provisions of these Standing Orders. - viii.
+To act as the exempting officer and respond to requests made under the Freedom of Information Act 2000 and Data Protection Act 2018, in accordance with and subject to the Council's policies and procedures relating to the same. - ix. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary. - x. manage the organisation, storage of, access to and destruction of information held by the Council in paper and electronic form; - xi. arrange for legal deeds to be executed; (See also standing order 22 below). - xii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with the Council's financial regulations. - xiii. refer a planning and or a licensing application received by the Council to the Mayor or the Chairman of the Planning and Licensing Committee within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning and or licensing application requires consideration before the next ordinary meeting of the Council or Planning and Licensing Committee. - xiv. manage access to information about the Council via the publication scheme; and - xv. retain custody of the seal of the Council (if any) which shall not be used without a resolution to that effect;(See also standing order 21 below).

+xvi. receive and retain copies of byelaws made by other local authorities.